The links on this page lead to valuable information about the Electrical and Computer Engineering Emphases, options and graduate programs.

 Bioinformatics, Ecological and Environmental Informatics, and Cyber and

 are launching for additional research and teaching oriented faculty positions.
 See the right hand side bar for links.

 Latest news from China!
 We have completed our first class at our partner institution, the Chongqing University of Posts and Telecommunications, in China.
 Our team of faculty teach eight of our undergraduate EE courses in Chongqing and then those students come to NAU for the fourth year of study.
 This will allow us to revitalize our entire curriculum, add several senior elective classes to broaden student opportunities and further globalize our learning experiences to better prepare students for the future.
 NAU students may also choose to study abroad in Chongqing.

 Come and pay us a visit!
 You are cordially invited to pay us a visit either via our Daily Campus Visit program or our Discover NAU open houses throughout the year.

 Undergraduate Symposium!
 Coming up in late April, 2016, is the annual capstone project design presentations in the duBois Center and the Skydome.
 Anyone is welcome to come to the Skydome and duBois center for the annual capstone design presentations and posters; see the Undergraduate Symposium Website and College Website for more details.
-The EE capstone project websites for last year are here.
+The EE capstone project websites are being populated for this year's projects and the completed websites for last year are here.

 for Electrical Engineering scholarship information.